GeorgeDavila/OpenCV_Rave/README.md

 **duration_parameter** = how long each frame of the gif shows in milliseconds.

 **loop_parameter** = how many times the gif loops.
 If this =0 it will loop infinitely

+### Variables Changed
+Change solely Hue vector which has bounds [0,179].
+Extension might be to chage both saturation and (color) value vectors as well.
+Those both have bounds of [0,255] (basically the familiar RGB bounds except in OpenCV we mostly work in a BGR based vector space.

 ### Technical Notes